-During the AOM implementation, particular attention was given to productivity.
+During the implementation, particular attention was given to productivity.
 As Mark Randall notes: “It’s not about throwing more staff at the issue in order to achieve the service levels and avoid fines.
 Nor is it about reducing quality.
-What we have done is get a better understanding of team and individual performance through our implementation of AOM.
+What we have done is get a better understanding of team and individual performance through our implementation.
 We have thereby driven—and continue to drive—performance improvements.”
-The cost of the AOM implementation across Capita Multi-Client was recouped not in the anticipated first twelve months, but in seven.
+The cost of the Workware implementation across Capita was recouped in seven months.

 Key benefits for Capita

 In summary, some of the long-term, sustainable achievements most valued by Capita include:

 Due to improved medium-term planning and increased eefficiency when balancing work and resources, Capita reduced service levels from 5 to 3 days, while maintaining their profit margin